plank/snapshots/README.md

 </p>

 # Laravel Snapshots

+:warning: Package is under active development.
+Wait for v1.0.0 for production use. :warning:

 Snapshots is a Laravel package that allows you to version the content of your app by replicating database tables and their content.
 Each snapshot represents a browesable version of your app's content at a specific point in time.
 By changing the active version of your app, you can view your app's content at a previous version.